Nanolat/nldb/README.md

 -----------
 - Low latency data processing, 1 transaction takes < 5 us.
 - Supports 1.5M transactions / second .
-- Supports built in Table Plug-ins using google LevelDB and TokyoCabinet providing replication feature on top of them.
+- Supports built in Table Plug-ins using LevelDB and TokyoCabinet providing replication feature on top of them.
 - (Under Development in another project) Supports basic SQL that is directly converted to Nanolat Database API at compile time to achieve low latency data processing.

 How it works?